Athar Ali (scientist): Assassination and culprits

 In the afternoon of 4 October 2003, Ali along with 35 members of SUPARCO were on the way to SUPARCO Headquarters.
-At the 12:45 pm, the SUPARCO bus dropped some people at a nearby mosque and then proceeded towards an Imambargah near the Baba Wilayat Shah shrine to drop the remaining persons to the designated check post.
-As the bus reached the junction of a link road and the Hub river road, three unidentified armed men on a motorcycle intercepted the bus and opened fire.
+At the 12:45 pm, the SUPARCO bus dropped some people at a nearby mosque.
+Three unidentified armed men opened fire.

 This drive-by-shooting lasting just a few minutes, left five dead and eight others wounded including officials of the Pakistan Army who were on guard duty at the facility.
 The bodies of the victims were taken to the Murshid Hospital where they were pronounced as dead.
 Later, the dead bodies were shifted the bodies to the Rizvia Imambargah.

 Investigation

-The Karachi city authorities termed the incident a sectarian killing and the team of special agents of FIA had been initiated.
-The Law enforcement agencies and the Karachi Police refused to speculate as to whether the killings were motivated by any particular incident.
-However, the police suspected the banned Lashkar-i-Jhangvi behind the killings.

 According to the online news of Pakistan, the Indian external agency, Research and Analysis Wing (RAW) has been behind the attacks.
 The source also concluded that RAW hired activists of Quetta-based Balochistan Liberation Army (BLA) outlawed outfit for this incidence of terrorism and real target was Athar Ali who was, in the past, was targeted twice but he was able to manage an escape from the scene.
 The following day of the killings, the FIA had arrested the RAW agent and few other members of BLA.
 However, Indian Government has denied the allegations and its agency's involvement in the assassinations.